karlvr/docker-logspout-gelf/README.md

 A Docker image with [Logspout](https://github.com/gliderlabs/logspout) and a [GELF module](https://github.com/micahhausler/logspout-gelf) based on the official Logspout Docker image.

+The GELF module supports UDP and TCP transports.
+The default transport is UDP.

 ## Setup

 The `build.sh` script is copied from https://github.com/gliderlabs/logspout/blob/master/custom/build.sh.